subzeroz35/subzeroz35/README.md

 ## 😄 Daily Quotes 😄

-_**You should never view your challenges as a disadvantage.
-Instead, it's important for you to understand that your experience facing and overcoming adversity is actually one of your biggest advantages.**_

-Michelle Obama
+_**You gotta commit.
+You've gotta go out there and improvise and you've gotta be completely unafraid to die.
+You've got to be able to take a chance to die.
+And you have to die lots.
+You have to die all the time.**_

+Bill Murray

 ## 📊 Weekly development breakdown 📊

-<pre>TypeScript  8 hrs 1 min    ████████████████▍░░░░  78.1%
+<pre>TypeScript  4 hrs 31 mins  ██████████████▍░░░░░░  68.6%
-JavaScript  2 hrs 14 mins  ████▌░░░░░░░░░░░░░░░░  21.7%
+JavaScript  2 hrs 4 mins   ██████▌░░░░░░░░░░░░░░  31.4%
-JSON        0 secs         ░░░░░░░░░░░░░░░░░░░░░   0.1%
 XML         0 secs         ░░░░░░░░░░░░░░░░░░░░░   0.0%</pre>